Interactive Email Newsletters: 8 Content Ideas to Increase Conversions

 5. Incorporate Fun With the Use of Memes and GIFs

 Emails should be fun.
 If you think that a viral meme or GIF is relevant to your business, you can use it smartly to induce emotions like humor into your interactive emails.
-These fun elements also give your emails a human touch in the times of automation.
+These fun elements also give your emails a human touch in times of automation.

 Neville Medhora is one of my favorite email copywriters and he has created a brand out of drawing funny stick figures to illustrate otherwise boring marketing concepts.
 To give you a taste, here’s a simple GIF he added to a recent email to get his audience’s attention.